 WE HOPE THE COUNCIL WILL WORK WITH LOCAL RESIDENTS - AND THAT LEGAL CHALLENGES BECOME UNNECESSARY.

-As it stands Hanwell nature will continue to observe closely and challenge if necessary the legality of these and any other decisions the councils makes on the future of Warren Farm and we have instructed our solicitors to send 2 letters offering insight into how we believe this current decision can be challenged.
+As it stands Hanwell nature will continue to observe closely and challenge if necessary the legality of these and any other decisions the councils makes on the future of Warren Farm and Founder Member Samantha O’Connor have instructed solicitors to send 2 letters offering insight into how we believe this current decision can be challenged.

 A letter to the Overview & Scrutiny Committee accompanied by the first warning letter that was sent to the council on the 24th January 2023, was sent yesterday for their information.
-It lays out clearly that I am ready and poised, to challenge Ealing Council’s decision to proceed as is, and we see grounds to do so.
+It lays out clearly that as a previous claimant she is ready and poised, to challenge Ealing Council’s decision to proceed as is, and we see grounds to do so.

 Everyone wants to trust the council it its’ assertion that they know best, yet they are unable to show the evidence of that, or to take on board the advice of specialist and concerned residents that are genuinely trying to help guide the council.
 They seem to be basing their plans for ‘Londons’ largest rewilding project on mere hope and “win win” hype that we believe is entirely currently undeliverable and cannot go unchallenged.

 Our hope is that it adds further legal weight to the considerable people power harnessed by the Warren Farm Nature Reserve Group petition, conveying local support, (currently standing at 19,222k and the expert advice and consideration for nature from Dr Sean Mccormick from Ealing Wildlife Group, and Dr Mark A. Spencer, assists the Overview and Scrutiny Committee, giving them enough reason to request Ealing pause for thought and go back to the drawing board on this one!